tttr222/biocppi_extraction/README.md

 # Acknowledgements

-Please consider citing the following paper(s) if you use this software in your work.
+Please consider citing the following paper if you use this software in your work:

-This implementation is used in the following work:

 > TBA

-The NER model implementation is heavily inspired by the model proposed in the following paper:
+The NER model of this system is heavily inspired by the model proposed in the following paper:

 > Chiu, Jason PC, and Eric Nichols.
 "Named Entity Recognition with Bidirectional LSTM-CNNs."
 Transactions of the Association for Computational Linguistics 4 (2016): 357-370.
 [Preprint](https://arxiv.org/pdf/1511.08308.pdf)